Hugh De Lacy (politician)

 Emerson Hugh De Lacy (May 9, 1910 – August 19, 1986) was an American politician and socialist.
 He served on the Seattle City Council from 1937 to 1940 and as a member of the United States House of Representatives from 1945 to 1947.
 He represented the First Congressional District of Washington as a Democrat.

 Early years

 De Lacy was born in Seattle, Washington, and educated in the public schools of the Queen Anne section of Seattle.
 He graduated from the University of Washington with a master of arts degree in 1932.

 Career

 From 1933 to 1937, De Lacy taught English at the University of Washington.
+He was among the professors accused of "Communistic attitudes" and was dismissed after a student, Thane Summers, volunteered in the Spanish Civil War and died in Spain.
+De Lacy was accused of encouraging students to fight for the Spanish Republicans.

 De Lacy was elected to the Seattle City Council in 1937.
 He was subsequently elected as president of the Washington Commonwealth Federation, a left-wing faction within the Washington State Democratic Party that included a number of members of the Communist Party USA.
 He was re-elected and served on Seattle City Council until 1940.

+As a congressman, De Lacy often expressed controversial views that earned him a reputation of a Communist fellow traveller.
+He attacked Patrick J. Hurley for his support of Chiang Kai-Shek instead of supporting "the dynamic new democracy represented by the Chinese Communist Party".
+He was the only Washington delegate at the 1940 Democratic National Convention to oppose the re-nomination of President Roosevelt, calling him a "warmonger".
+De Lacy spoke against conscription in 1940, but backed down and called for extending the draft in reaction to Operation Barbarossa in 1941.
+He also spoke in defense of prosecuted Communists such as Earl Browder and Harry Bridges.

+Louis Budenz named De Lacy as a covert Communist in 1948.
 According to historian of American Communism Harvey Klehr, De Lacy was a secret member of the Communist Party USA at the time of his 1937 election.